Wiltshire

 "Dear Councillor

-I represent the Potterne Mummers who perform an annual short play, at
+I represent the Potterne Mummers who perform an annual short play, at Christmas, in public houses in the Kennet District each year to raise money for the Air Ambulance and other notable local charities.

 The reason I write to you this evening is two-fold.